rogercoll/linux-memory-metrics/README.md

 Before Linux kernel 3.14, this was a common source of confusion, often leading to misleading or inconsistent memory usage calculations.
 To address this, the kernel introduced a new metric: `MemAvailable`.
 MemAvailable was specifically added to provide a more accurate estimate of how much memory is **actually available for applications**, without requiring users to understand the internals of the kernel's memory management.
 Introduction to the kernel: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=34e431b0ae398fc54ea69ff85ec700722c9da773

-Monitoring tools like `free`, `top` or `ps` switched to rely on `MemAvailable` since version `v4.0.1`, [reference commit](https://gitlab.com/procps-ng/procps/-/commit/2184e90d2).
-On the other hand, many monitoring agents still rely on old usage formula: `Used = Total - Free - Cached - Buffers - Sreclaimable`.
+Monitoring tools like `free`, `top` or `ps` switched to using `Total - MemAvailable` to display used memory starting from version v4.0.1 [reference commit](https://gitlab.com/procps-ng/procps/-/commit/2184e90d2).
+On the other hand, some monitoring agents [use](https://github.com/shirou/gopsutil/issues/1873) the old usage formula: `Used = Total - Free - Cached - Buffers - Sreclaimable`.

 ## Why is important using the right metrics?